 This vaccination should be administered at least 2 weeks before travel, and a further reinforcing dose will be required 6 to 12 months later.
 Once you have it the duration of immunity can be up to 20 years.
 You can also get this as combined vaccination with hepatitis B or Typhoid.

-You will need two doses of this vaccine spaced 28 to 30 days apart, so you should get your first dose at least a month before travelling.
-The immunity period is approximately 1 year.
+You will need two doses of this vaccine spaced 28 to 30 days apart, and the final dose should be given at least a week before your departure date to ensure you are fully protected from any exposure.
+The immunity period is approximately 1 – 2 years after which time a booster will be required.

 The vaccines are administered as a single dose and immunity lasts for 5 years.